Asbestos Initiative: Residential Enforcement

-- Asbestos Initiative: Residential Enforcement — Q1 2018 update
+- Asbestos Initiative: Residential Enforcement — Quarterly updates 2019

-- Asbestos Initiative: Residential Enforcement — Q2 2018 update
+- Asbestos Initiative: Residential Enforcement — Quarterly updates 2018

 Note: To save space in bulleted lists, our update documents may refer to occupational health and safety as OHS.
 All references to the Act, refer to Part Three of the Workers Compensation Act.
 Penalties and warning letters reported in updates may have been initiated by inspections in a previous quarter.